Paul Skenes Stats, Bio & Cy Young Odds

 Skenes seemingly makes baseball history every time he starts a game for the Pittsburgh Pirates.
 MLB Network highlights his performances routinely.
 He had the lowest ERA from a starter with 40+ career starts in baseball history, and the second-lowest for a starter with 50 career starts.

-Here is a look at Skenes’ career stats, odds to win the NL Cy Young, his game logs, bio information and much more.
-Of course, there always are DFS opportunties and various prop bets involving Skenes, too.
+Here is a look at Skenes’ career stats, odds to win his first NL Cy Young, his game logs, bio information and much more.
+Of course, there always are DFS opportunities and various prop bets involving Skenes, too.

 Paul Skenes Career Stats

 Skenes went 11-3 with a 1.96 ERA en route to capturing the 2024 NL Rookie of the Year Award with the Pittsburgh Pirates.
-His home starts at PNC Park routinely drew above-average crowds.
+He immediately became part of the Cy Young race.
+His home starts at PNC Park routinely drew above-average crowds, which is not a surprise considering he is considered the best pitcher in major league baseball.
 Wins have been harder to find in 2025, but he’s still dominating.
-As unbelievable as it sounds, Skenes is holding opposing teams to a .195 career batting average, which puts him on a Nolan Ryan type pace.
+As unbelievable as it sounds, Skenes is holding opposing teams to a .198 career batting average, which puts him on a Nolan Ryan type pace.
 (Ryan held opposing teams to a sub-.200 batting average an astounding 12 times.)

-Here’s a look at the Pittsburgh Pirates ace’s complete career stats:
+Here’s a look at the Pittsburgh Pirates ace’s complete career stats after his first two seasons in the major leagues:

-Zack Wheeler was Skenes’ primary competition for the 2025 NL Cy Young Award, but his odds plummeted after the Phillies announced on Monday, August, 18 that Wheeler will miss time recovering from a blood clot in his upper extremity.
+Zack Wheeler was Skenes’ primary competition in the NL Cy Young race, but his Cy Young odds plummeted after the Phillies announced on Monday, August, 18 that Wheeler will miss time recovering from a blood clot in his upper extremity.
 The Phillies later announced that Wheeler had season-ending surgery.

-Skenes finished third in the 2024 NL Cy Young Award voting as a major league rookie.
+Skenes finished third in the 2024 NL Cy Young Award voting as a major league baseball rookie.

 In Pittsburgh, particularly during home starts at PNC Park, every time Skenes starts, locals refer to it as “Paul Skenes Day.”
 Saturday Down South has you covered if you want to keep track of Skenes’ performances with the Pittsburgh Pirates.
 He still hasn’t pitched nine innings, but he recently recorded his first career complete game.
 Pitching all nine innings for a complete game will be rare, though, as the Pirates continue to monitor his pitch count.
-Opposing teams still haven’t figured him out, as he’s holding hitters to a .195 batting average in 2025 — and .196 batting average in his young career.
-This page automatically updates every time the Pittsburgh Pirates ace pitches.
+Opposing teams still haven’t figured him out, as he held hitters to a .199 batting average in 2025 — and .198 batting average in his young career.

-Which way is Skenes trending for the Pittsburgh Pirates?
+Which way is Cy Young favorite Paul Skenes trending for the Pittsburgh Pirates?
 After his season ERA rose to just a tick over 2 following his start on Aug.
 2, he lowered it again with 6 shutout innings on Aug.
-7. His ERA now is 1.98 following his dominant start vs. the Dodgers.
-His strikeout to walk ratio remains one of the best in the majors.
-Follow here to see his most recent performances:
+7.

 Paul Skenes All-Star Game Stats

-The Pittsburgh Pirates ace has appeared in 2 All-Star Games, starting both.
+The Pittsburgh Pirates Cy Young candidate has appeared in 2 All-Star Games, starting both.
 Here are his stats from each All-Star Game:

 Paul Skenes Career Stats at LSU